 Who was he, though?
 What can I tell you?

 Briefly, some personal context.
 Who I am is still him, the result of his influence, for sure.
 Of growing with, then adjacent to him.
 Then apart, then converging again.

-If you distilled me down and got rid of all the litter and trivia, the rare and potent stuff remaining would be similar to what I knew of Arthur.
+If you distilled me down and got rid of all the litter and trivia, the unique and potent stuff remaining would be similar to what I knew of Arthur.
 We had some of the same essence, as I saw it.